zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 ##### 211 N 13th St (Center City)

 $55/hr Recording(SALE)

 $25/hr Photography Space Rental
-3 Hour Minimum

 Our new studio located in the heart of Philly!
 This elegant space is not only a recording space, but a full production suite with synths, keyboards, drums, guitars and everything you need to produce your next radio hit.
 We’ve also included a photography / video suite with lights, green screen, and  an amazing view of center city.

-We’re excited to show off how far we’ve come since moving to Philly!
-Visit us at the new space and receive a discount on studio time!
-Only $55/hr for a limited time.

-**_All work must be completed during booked studio time_**

 <br>

 ## BYOC

+$20/hr

-Bring Your Own Computer for an even larger discount.
+Bring Your Own Computer.
 You can rent our space and equipment to do your own recording and production.
 Engineer **_not_** included.

 Monthly packages are available for **_HUGE_** discounts on BYOC.
 Pay by the month and come record whenever you want!